 As disclosed in Note 1, the Company adopted ASU No. 2016-02, Leases (Topic 842), which requires leases with durations greater than 12 months to be recognized on the statement of financial condition.
-The Company is a party to several multi-year operating leases for office space.

-The Company uses its estimated cost of capital at lease commencement as its interest rate, as the operating lease does not provide a readily determinable implicit interest rate.
+The Company uses its estimated cost of capital at lease commencement as its interest rate, as the operating leases do not provide readily determinable implicit interest rates.

-The following table presents the Company's lease-related assets and liabilities as of June 30, 2021:
+The following table presents the Company's lease-related assets and liabilities as of June 30, 2022:

-Assets: Operating leases Operating lease right-of-use asset \$ 396,809
+Assets: Operating lease right-of-use asset \$ 280,639

-Total \$ 396,809
+Operating leases Total \$ 280,639

-Liabilities:

-Operating leases Operating lease liability - current portion \$ 127,379
+Liabilities: Operating lease liability - current portion \$ 150,816

-Operating leases Operating lease liability - long-term portion 280,902
+Operating leases Operating lease liability - long-term portion 142,820

-Total \$ 408,281
+Operating leases Total \$ 296,636

-Weighted-average remaining term 3.09 years
+Weighted-average remaining term 2.08 years

 Weighted-average discount rate 4.75%

-13. RETIREMENT PLANS
+12. RETIREMENT PLANS

 The Company maintains a profit sharing and 401(k) retirement plan.
 All employees who meet certain age and length of service requirements are eligible to participate in the plan.
 Participants must work a minimum of 1,000 hours per year and become fully vested after six years of service.
 The plan allows employees to make elective deferrals and provides for discretionary contributions to be determined by the Board of Directors.
-A profit-sharing contribution totaling \$375,000 was accrued and charged to operations for the year ended June 30, 2021.
+A profit-sharing contribution totaling \$240,000 was accrued and charged to operations for the year ended June 30, 2022.

-14. RELATED PARTY TRANSACTIONS
+13. RELATED PARTY TRANSACTIONS